-This post is a tribute to the Karen Tribes in Chiang Mai and scores of women who go through the journey of ‘Life’ all silently with great resilience, across various households, from posh homes to refugee camps.
+This post is a tribute to the Karen Tribe in Chiang Mai and scores of women who go through the journey of ‘life’ all too silently with great resilience, across various households — from posh homes to refugee camps.

 “100 baht”, quotes Phen for the fourth time.

 I smile, shrug and pursue, “Please give 3 for 200 baht.
 If I convert this to Indian Rupees it amounts to 400”.

 I find the price too steep for the small packet of candied peels though I hate to bargain with these hardworking tribes.
 She dons a wry smile and gestures in a way that is neither assertive nor negative.

 I am bemused.
 I wonder if this lady with a long white V-neck tunic understood my explanation behind the haggling.

 ‘Are you from India? , she asks me.
 I nod affirmatively.

 She proclaims, ‘I love Bollywood movies’ with a wide grin that reaches her stoic eyes.
 I am stumped yet I manage a half-hearted exclamation of ‘Wow!’

 In this fleet of a moment, I wonder if it is a routine marketing technique being employed by her to thrust the agricultural products for her quoted price.
 But her eyes and smile are not in tandem with these skeptical thoughts of mine.
 They look genuine.